tiangolo/uwsgi-nginx-flask-docker/README.md

 If you follow the instructions and keep the root directory `/app` in your container, with a file named `main.py` and a Flask object named `app` in it, it should "just work".

 There's already a `uwsgi.ini` file in the `/app` directory with the uWSGI configurations for it to "just work".
+And even all the other required parameters are in another `uwsgi.ini` file in the image, inside `/etc/uwsgi/`.

 If you need to change the main file name or the main Flask object, you would have to provide your own `uwsgi.ini` file.
-You may use the one in this repo as a template to start with (you only would have to change 2 lines).
+You may use the one in this repo as a template to start with (and you only would have to change the 2 corresponding lines).

 You can have a `/app/static` directory and those files will be efficiently served by Nginx directly (without going through your Flask code or even uWSGI), it's already configured for you.

-Supervisord takes care of running uWSGI with the `uwsgi.ini` file in `/app` file and starting Nginx.
+Supervisord takes care of running uWSGI with the `uwsgi.ini` file in `/app` file (including also the file in `/etc/uwsgi/uwsgi.ini`) and starting Nginx.

 ---